 This plan was exhibited for public comment in accordance with the Environmental Planning and Assessment Act 1979 and Regulations.
-Council adopted this plan on the insert date of Council resolution to adopt the plan.
+Council adopted this plan on the 24th October 2019.
 Subsequent amendments to the plan are listed below.

-This plan came into force as of the insert date of public notice in local newspaper (being the date of public notice in the local newspaper in accordance with Clause 21 of the Environmental Planning and Assessment Regulations 2000).
+This plan came into force as of the 18th November 2019 (being the date specified in the public notice in the local newspapers in accordance with the then Clause 21 of the Environmental Planning and Assessment Regulations 2000).